 Exploring Canada’s Creatures of the Night

-We began our walk along the dark trail guided only by the beams of light provided by our head lamps and flashlights.
+In 2014, Nature Canada did our own night walk to look for nocturnal creatures.
+We began our walk along the dark trail guided only by the beams of light provided by our headlamps and flashlights.
 The low, constant hum of crickets could immediately be heard from the brush lining the path and was occasionally punctuated by the chirp of birds that had bedded down for the night.
 We approached our first bait station, located near the trail entrance, to see what creatures our fermented brew had attracted.

 By day, Ottawa’s Mud Lake is host to a wide variety of active creatures from snapping turtles, to blue heron and all manner of insects, but by night, the wooded areas surrounding the lake transform and — if you’re lucky or have a particularly attuned set of eyes – a very different set of creatures can be seen.
 Mud Lake is also the site of Ottawa’s NatureHood program.

-We carried on deeper into the woods, a rabbit stopped to observe our group at one point, its eyes glowing eerily from the reflected light of our camera flashes.
+We spotted a rabbit stopped to observe our group at one point, its eyes glowing eerily from the reflected light of our camera flashes.
 At our second bait station we encountered not moths, but a group of white banded ants that our sweet potion had attracted.
 The ants quickly scurried away from the gaze of our lights, but we were able to get a close look at a black spider that had set up a web between two bushes nearby.